themkat/emacs-gba-debug/README.md

 ### Usage with Rust (experimental)
 Some minor experiments have been done using Rust with [the gba crate](https://github.com/rust-console/gba).
-In addition to the variables below, you have a few others you can configure to make it work for Rust.
+In addition to the variables above, you have a few others you can configure to make it work for Rust.
 If you only want to set these variables for Rust projects you can use .dir-locals or just set them with `setq-local` in your Rust mode hook (I recommend using [Rustic](https://github.com/brotzeit/rustic)).

 - `gba-debug-build-command`: If you do not build your project with make, you can override it with this variable.
 To build with a Rust project with the gba crate, I set it to `cargo +nightly build`.
 - `gba-debug-projectfile`: When you are using Rust, you probably don't always have a Makefile handy in the project root.
 In a Rust project you will probably always have a `Cargo.toml` file.